glendaviesnz/variable-flex-scroll/README.md

 * Tidy up and move bulk of functionality to ES6 module and make the directive a wrapper only
 * Add tests
 * Remove dependency on ng-lodash (only used for debouncing resize and mutation watchers)

+As mentioned above - this is just a proof of concept at this stage, and for the specific use case of adding scrolling to variable height flex panels.
+There is no intention at this stage to extend it to be a fully functional custom scroller for all use cases.